 The City has been awarded $1,000,000 of funding from VDOT to design and construct the next major section of greenway, the Loth Springs/Ridgeview Park Connector Trail.
 This new section will allow for the safe and scenic connection of two of the City's most popular park facilities, the Greenway and Ridgeview Park.

 On June 19, 2019 a Public Input Meeting was held at the Waynesboro Public Library.
 At this meeting the public was presented with 5 potential routes to make the connection fro Loth Springs to Ridgeview Park (map).
 The public was invited to submit comment sheets for Council to consider in the selection of a route.
 The results of the comments showed the Red Route (14th Street) as the favored route.
 The decision was made to pursue the project along that route.

 The City is working with the engineering firm of McCormick Taylor to develop the design of this phase of the greenway.

 In September of 2019, City Council granted permission to Parks and Recreation to pursue additional funding from VDOT to continue extending the greenway to Basic Park.
-In October, Parks and Recreation submitted an application which was partially funded in 2021 after a delay brought about by the pandemic.
-The City selected Rinker Design Associates (RDA) as their engineering firm in 2022.
+In October, Parks and Recreation submitted an application that was partially funded in 2021 after a delay brought about by the pandemic.
+Rinker Design Associates (RDA) was selected to engineer this section of greenway.
 They will design and help acquire the necessary right-of-way for the project.
-A subsequent VDOT application has been submitted in an effort to obtain the rest of the necessary funding to complete this portion of greenway.
+The City received a subsequent VDOT award to fund the project through construction.